richardanaya/wadi/README.md

 libw::write_text("/dev/cowbell","play");
 ```

-`wadi` makes no restrictions on what additional host functions are exposed to web assembly module, allowing the device to do anything within the host's power.
+`wadi` makes no restrictions on what additional host functions are exposed to web assembly module, allowing the device to do anything within the host's power it would like to allow.

 # Example